skeema/skeema/doc/options.md

 All six of these special variables are case-sensitive.
 Unlike session variables, their values should never be wrapped in quotes.
 These special non-MySQL variables are automatically stripped from `{CONNOPTS}`, so they won't be passed through to tools that don't understand them.

-The value of `readTimeout` applies to all queries made directly by Skeema, except for `ALTER TABLE` statements, which are exempted from timeouts entirely.
+The value of `readTimeout` applies to all queries made directly by Skeema, except for `ALTER TABLE` and `DROP TABLE` statements, which are exempted from timeouts entirely.

 ### ddl-wrapper